This resource was made possible due to the support of: Bio-K+.

 About the author: Desiree Nielsen is a registered dietitian and author based in Vancouver.
 She runs a nutrition consulting practice and has 10+ years of experienced in dealing with IBS.
 Desiree co-founded My Healthy Gut, the world’s first evidence-based nutrition self-management app for Celiac Disease and her anti-inflammatory cookbook, Eat More Plants, is a national bestseller.

 Irritable bowel syndrome (IBS) is more common than you might think: an estimated 18% of Canadians have a functional digestive disorder, higher than the estimated global prevalence of 11%1.
 The ultimate brain-gut condition, IBS presents in many different ways; some researchers believe it may actually be a spectrum of conditions with multiple root causes2.
 Diet and lifestyle, particularly stress, contribute to symptoms as does bacterial dysbiosis, which is an imbalance in the normal gut flora2.
 In fact, it is well known that IBS can result from an acute gut infection such as food poisoning, strongly supporting the involvement of gut bacteria in the development of the condition2.
 Because gut bacteria are a suspected root cause, IBS is a prime candidate for using probiotics as part of a therapeutic nutrition program.
-Now, there is a new Bio-K+ probiotic that is clinically proven for use in diarrhea-predominant irritable bowel syndrome (IBS-D), called Bio-K+ IBS Control.
+It is important to select a probiotic that is clinically verified for use in IBS such as Bio-K+ IBS Control, which is Health Canada approved for IBS, and seen in the Clinical Guide to Probiotic Products Available in Canada.

 Research suggests that probiotics may be effective in irritable bowel syndrome (IBS) but putting this information to use is more difficult than you might expect3.
 As a dietitian for over 11 years, one of the greatest challenges in selecting a probiotic for irritable bowel syndrome is that not all probiotics have the same therapeutic action.
 Each strain – and combinations of strains – of probiotics can have a positive, neutral, or negative effect for any specific condition.
 For example, a probiotic strain that may have been effective at improving IBS in a clinical trial may not even be available on the market3.
 Or, another combination that is helpful for ulcerative colitis may not be found effective in irritable bowel syndrome.
 What’s more, because of the gut-brain nature of the condition, it is not uncommon for the placebo (no treatment) group to improve over the course of a clinical trial, making it more difficult to assess the absolute effectiveness of probiotic treatments4.